- English Major

 - In early May, Capstone students will participate in a Capstone Symposium, at which students make brief presentations of their theses to interested faculty, friends, and family.

-- The English Department has an archive of past theses, which can be browsed in the Undergraduate Lounge (3200 Angell Hall).
-You may also view past honors thesis titles (and electronic theses starting in 2000) on the department website at the English Department Research Thesis Archive Catalog.
+- The English Department has an archive of past theses, which can be viewed on the department website at the English Department Research Thesis Archive Catalog.

 Capstone students are encouraged to study abroad for a term, when that study is academically feasible and seems likely to contribute to the success of a student's project.
 Those intending to study abroad should inform the Capstone Program in Research Director of their plans as early as possible, so that the curricula for junior and senior years may be carefully planned.